-The IFS Challenger Champion community’s most recent addition is Imelda Harsono, Director of Technology and Compliance at PT Aneka Gas Industri, Indonesia’s first industrial gas company and part of the Samator Group.
+The IFS Champion community’s most recent addition is Imelda Harsono, Director of Technology and Compliance at PT Aneka Gas Industri, Indonesia’s first industrial gas company and part of the Samator Group.

 Learning by doing

 After graduating from university in 2003, Imelda joined the family business to learn the ropes.
 Except for a brief stint at Goldman-Sachs in Singapore, Imelda has been working in various areas of PT Samator for the past 17 years, combining her work with master’s degree studies in Edinburgh and, currently, Harvard Business School.